Marijuana Dispensaries in Cincinnati

 Do Dispensaries in Cincinnati Track How Much Weed You Buy?

 Yes.
-Cincinnati medical marijuana dispensaries are required by state law to keep track of medical marijuana sales on their premises.
+Cincinnati marijuana dispensaries are required by state law to keep track of marijuana sales on their premises.

 Can You Enter a Dispensary in Cincinnati at Age 18?